 People who can’t consume dairy products because of lactose intolerance can easily obtain a healthy dose of calcium through any of the following sources:

 Dark, green vegetables, such as spinach, broccoli and okra,

 Soy products (such as soy milk and tofu)

 Likewise, the following foods can be substituted for those that contain lactose:

 Yoghurt with active or live cultures.
 These may be easier to digest than pasteurised yoghurt,

 Some hard cheeses like cheddar and Swiss, which contain less lactose, and

 Soy-based milk – opt for calcium-fortified – and other soy food products.

 Milk and milk-based products can add richness and flavour to many types of food.
 Milk also enjoys a good reputation across many cultures – but people’s bodies are different, and it is best to determine whether or not your diet should include milk.
 A good understanding of the surrounding issues, including nutrition and potential lactose intolerance, can help you find the right balance for your body.

 We also recommend consulting your doctor if you feel you may be lactose intolerant, to receive worthwhile nutritional advice for keeping your body healthy.
-For more health-related tips and advice, browse through our blog – and remember to make sure you have comprehensive health insurance in case you need medical attention.
+For more health-related tips and advice, checkout our blog about diseases in Thailand or browse through our blog – and remember to make sure you have comprehensive health insurance in case you need medical attention.